Angelina Jolie Dismisses ‘Exhausted’ Brother As Nanny Manager

 “It was his job to be there if any of the kids woke up during the night and to deal with the nannies if they had any issues.
 He was virtually running the household and it became very draining,” the source insider detailed.

-The Indiana Jones star noticed how much James needed a break.
+The Tomb Raider star noticed how much James needed a break.
 Fortunately, he can take a well-deserved rest now that Brad has resumed his fatherly duties to Maddox, Pax, Shiloh, Zahara, Vivienne, and Knox.

 “She was worried about how exhausted he looked and realized he needed a break.
 Brad is coming back into the kids’ lives, so things have calmed down a little.
 She’s grateful that James was there, but knows she can’t rely on him every step of the way.”